John Mayberry Jr.: Offense

 The Phillies initially acquired Mayberry for his power hitting potential, and throughout his ascent through the minor leagues, he hit double-digit home runs, but his plate discipline was poor, as he struck out on over 20% of plate appearances.
 According to ESPN hot zones, Mayberry hits pitches in the middle of the plate belt-high, as well as pitches down and inside the best, while he struggles predominantly on outside pitches.
 Mayberry has long been considered a good athlete, and finally honed his speed to translate it to success on the basepaths – he stole many bases in the minor leagues, but only 14 in the major leagues.
 The Hardball Times once published a piece that compared his hitting ability to that of Mike Morse in terms of their similar power hitting ability.
 From 2011–2013, Mayberry performed significantly better against left-handed pitchers than right-handed pitchers.
 Against lefties, he totaled 21 home runs and 53 RBIs in 377 at bats with a batting average of .273, whereas against righties, he totaled 19 home runs and 81 RBIs in 684 at bats with a batting average of .231.
 Kenny Ayres, a writer for Phillies Nation, commented that "between the long looping swing, chasing sliders three feet outside and his frustrating tendency to try to pull everything, Mayberry has earned just about as low a score for the season as a position player can have" in regards to his 2013 season.

 Defense

-The recurring term throughout the media used describe Mayberry's defense is "adequate".
+The recurring term used throughout the media to describe Mayberry's defense is "adequate".
 Over the years, he has seen significant time at all three outfield positions.
 Former Phillies manager Charlie Manuel preferred him as a corner outfielder, however when the Phillies traded away Shane Victorino, Mayberry was the predominant center fielder for the remainder of the season in 2012.
 In 2013, Mayberry played 79 games in right field, 46 in center field, 9 in left field, and 7 at first base.
 He has a strong throwing arm from the outfield that is fairly accurate.